Contact Us

 Rangeland Ecology and Watershed Management MS and PhD

-Rangeland Ecology and Watershed Management offers you a unique opportunity to blend your rangeland ecology background with courses in wildland watershed management and hydrology.
-Rangeland resource managers spend much of their time working outside in addition to working in the lab and office.
-Wyoming's diverse rangeland, including plains, grasslands, mountains, deserts, foothills, and shrublands, provides abundant opportunities for study.
+The Rangeland Ecology and Watershed Management graduate program offers a unique opportunity to blend courses and graduate research in rangeland ecology and management, wildland watershed management and hydrology.
+Wyoming's diverse rangelands include plains, grasslands, mountains, deserts, foothills, and shrublands, all of which provide abundant opportunities for graduate study.

 *Application Notes: